 You believed Taxotere would treat your cancer without unforeseen consequences.
 Now you’re suffering the adverse effects of a dangerous drug the manufacturer didn’t disclose.
 Your spouse is also struggling with emotional pain and significant disruption to the marital relationship due to your injury.

-At Hotze Runkle PLLC, we fight for clients and families who’ve been harmed by others’ misconduct.
+At Hotze Runkle PLLC, we fight for clients and families harmed by others’ misconduct.
 Your spouse should receive fair compensation for what they have endured while you were dealing with your Taxotere complications.
-For a free consultation to learn more about whether your spouse is eligible to file a loss of consortium claim, call us at (800) 763-6155 today.
+For a free consultation to learn more about whether your spouse can file a loss of consortium claim, call us today at (800) 763-6155.